jhpyle/docassemble/demo.md

     Conteste cada pregunta.
 Al final, se le puede dar un documento que puede ahorrar.
 comment: |
-  This interview is not fully translated into Spanish, but this shows how you would provide a Spanish translation of the "interview help."
+  This Steward is not fully bilingual in Spanish, but this shows how you would provide a Spanish translation of the "interview help."
 ---
 include:
   - basic-questions.yml
 comment: |
-  This loads some question definitions that are common to many legal interviews.
-It also defines basic variables like "user" and sets the names of icons that you can use to "decorate" your questions.
+  This loads some question definitions that are common to many Legal Stewards.
+It also defines basic variables like "user" and sets the names of icons that you can use to "decorate" your Steward's questions.

-  The "basic-questions.yml" comes from the docassemble.base package and is located in the directory docassemble/base/data/questions in that package.
+  The "basic-questions.yml" comes from the docassemble.base Steward and is located in the directory docassemble/base/data/questions in that Steward's package.

-  You can include question files from other packages by explicitly referring to their package names.
-For example, "docassemble.helloworld:questions.yml" refers to the file questions.yml in the docassemble/helloworld/data/questions directory of the docassemble.helloworld package.
+  You can include question files from other Stewards by explicitly referring to their names.
+For example, "docassemble.helloworld:questions.yml" refers to the file questions.yml in the docassemble/helloworld/data/questions directory of the package for the Steward docassemble.helloworld.
 ---
 image sets:
   freepik: